dmpstats/Behavioural_Classification_for_Vultures/README.md

 No `Feeding` behaviour is predicted within the first stage of classification.

 Reclassification is performed if altitude data is available.
-This requires a column named `altitude` - if not present, please use the `Standardise Formats and Calculate Basic Statistics` MoveApp to rename or create this column.
+This requires a column named `altitude` - if not present, please use the [`Standardise Formats and Calculate Basic Statistics`](https://github.com/callumjclarke/Standardise_Formats_and_Calculate_Basic_Statistics.git) MoveApp to rename or create this column.
 Altitude reclassification is performed as follows:

--   An individual that is initially assigned to `Resting` but whose altitude is increasing is reclassified to `Travelling`
+-   An individual that is initially assigned to `Resting` but whose altitude to the next location is increasing is reclassified to `Travelling`

--   An individual that is initially assigned to `Resting` but whose altitude is decreasing is reclassified to `Travelling` if the next location involves further ascent or desccent.
+-   An individual that is initially assigned to `Resting` but whose altitude to the next location is decreasing is reclassified to `Travelling` *if* the next location involves further ascent or desccent.
 Otherwise, it remains `Resting`

-`Feeding` behaviour is classified based on runs of stationary behaviour.
+`Feeding` behaviour is then classified based on runs of stationary behaviour.
 Locations within the highest 5 percentiles of cumulative time spent stationary are reclassified as `Feeding`.

-The final stage of classification, when incorporated, will call the (provided *or* uploaded `Fit Speed-as-Time-of-Day` models and calculates cumulative runs of stationary behaviours (`Resting` and `Roosting`).

-Reclassification is performed to generate `Feeding` behaviour: locations within the lowest 5 percentiles of predicted movement based on time of day are reclassified as `Feeding`
+In future iterations, reclassification will be performed to identify further `Feeding` behaviour: locations within the lowest 5 percentiles of predicted movement based on time of day will be reclassified as `Feeding`.
+This will become available when the `Fit Speed-as-Time-of-Day Model` MoveApp is published.

 ### Input data